Connectivity constrains quantum codes: Conclusions

 In this paper, we have shown that there is an intimate relation between quantum codes and the graphs on which they are defined.
 Given a code, we can obtain the connectivity graph from which we can infer properties of the associated quantum codes.
 We have three main results.
 First, we found that the distance of the quantum LDPC code is bounded by the size of the separator of the associated connectivity graph.
 Second, we found that the code dimension of a code is bounded as a function of the size of the separator via a recurrence relation.
 Third, we found that transversal gates can only implement a limited set of transformations depending on the connectivity of the graph.
 Together, the first two results state that we have good quantum LDPC codes only when the connectivity graph contains an expander.

-We used these results to explore properties of quantum LDPC codes.
 We explored the properties of codes embedded in $D$-dimensional hyperbolic space.
-We found that a local code in $D$-dimensional hyperbolic space has a separator bounded as $s(r) = O(r^{1-\frac{1}{D-1}})$ and that for closed $2$-manifolds with genus $g$, local codes are bounded by $s(r) = O(\sqrt{gr})$.
+In particular we found that a local code in $D$-dimensional hyperbolic space obeys $ d = O(n^{(D-2)/(D-1)})$ and that for closed $2$-manifolds with genus $g$, local codes obey $d = O(\sqrt{gn})$.

 These results raise many interesting questions.